-YouTube joins Silicon Valley peers in pre-election QAnon clampdown
+YouTube joins Silicon Valley peers in preelection QAnon clampdown

 As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy theory’s violent nature

-Updated policies curtailing misinformation about covid-19 also suppressed aspects of the online QAnon movement, which has been a major vector for viral falsehoods about the pandemic.
-The restrictions came up short, however, when a viral video, called “Plandemic,” gained traction on YouTube and other social media with false claims that shadowy elites were engineering the coronavirus and a possible vaccine to enrich themselves.
+Updated policies curtailing misinformation about covid-19 also suppressed aspects of the online QAnon movement, which has been a major vector for falsehoods about the pandemic.
+The restrictions came up short, however, when a video, called “Plandemic,” gained traction on YouTube and other social media with false claims that shadowy elites were engineering the coronavirus and a possible vaccine to enrich themselves.

 While originally posted on YouTube and other platforms, the video appeared to take off because of links shared within major Facebook groups devoted to QAnon — communities that grew, before Facebook’s enforcement actions, in part because of the platform’s own recommendation algorithm.
 According to YouTube, changes to its recommendations system were associated with a significant reduction in the number of views on major QAnon-related channels surfaced from non-subscribed recommendations — falling by over 80 percent since January 2019.